ECSTeam/jumpbox_automation/vsphere/README.md

     - Power on VM.
 This will start the OS installation.
 Expand the VM console and answer questions accordingly.
     - Setup initial User (Expected: ubuntu) [Can be anything, terraform config needs update if changed]
     - If you created a different user, add new user to /etc/sudoers using visudo
-    - Power off the VM.
-Right click on VM.
-Template->Convert to Template
+    - Turn on ssh - `sudo service ssh start`
+    - Disable sudo password entry for the `ubuntu` user
+      - `sudo visudo`
+      - Add `ubuntu ALL=(ALL) NOPASSWD: ALL` to the bottom of the file.
-- A Snapshot of the VM must be created if `link_clone="true"` in the terraform config
+    - Take a snapshot of the VM

 # Manual Deployment
 - `cd <repo>/vsphere/terraform`